9 health benefits of a morning walk

 When you wake up in the morning, exercise may not be at the top of your priority list.
 But starting your day with a walk, whether it be around your local park, beach or to the local café, can provide your mind and body with a number of health benefits.

-Here are 9 health benefits of a morning walk:
+Here are 9 health benefits of morning walks:

 1. Natural boost of energy